The best accounting software for small businesses 2025

 What are QuickBooks’ drawbacks?

 QuickBooks is an excellent, broad option.
-However, businesses based in certain industries might want to prioritise more specialist features.
+However, businesses based in certain industries might need to prioritise more specific, specialist features.
 For example, retailers will want to make use of inventory management tools to track stock levels and sales targets.

 QuickBooks does not offer either budget planning features nor inventory management on its two cheapest paid-for tiers.
-Brands requiring these features, such as project management teams, will find rival software, FreshBooks, more suitable as it offers both functions in its cheapest package at £15 per month.
+Brands requiring these features, such as project management teams, will find FreshBooks more suitable as it offers both functions in its cheapest package at just £15 per month.

 QuickBooks’ pricing